Zvols

 Figure 3: Delete Zvol

-The window includes a field where you type the path for the zvol, and a Confirm option you must select to activate the Delete Dataset button.
+The window includes a blank field where you type the path for the zvol.
+Confirm activates the Delete Zvol button.

 Zvol Space Management Widget

-The Zvol Space Management widget displays space allocation (reserved, used, available) for the zvol.
+The Zvol Space Management widget shows the space allocation (reserved, used, available) for the zvol.

-The widget displays after unlocking encrypted zvols.
-The widget donut graph provides at-a-glance information and numeric values for the space allocated and used in the selected zvol.
+When an encrypted zvol is locked, you must unlock it to see this widget.
+The donut graph provides at-a-glance information and numeric values for the space allocated and used in the selected zvol.
 This includes data written and space allocated to child datasets of this dataset.
-It provides access to quota configuration options for the parent dataset and the child dataset of the parent, and for users and groups with access to the dataset.

 Zvol Space Management Widget